Grandmaster (Marvel Comics): Powers and abilities

 The Grandmaster has been described as manipulating the so-called "power primordial", radiation left over from the Big Bang, and is one of the most powerful Elders of the Universe.
 However, his power is considerably below that of Galactus and the In-Betweener.
 It has been implied that the Grandmaster can, and in some cases has, used highly advanced technology to augment his abilities and perform feats that might be normally beyond him.
 While the extent of this is unknown, it is known that the Grandmaster has access and mastery of technology far beyond human comprehension.

 The Grandmaster possesses a cosmic life force which renders him virtually immortal, including immunity to aging, disease, poison, and imperviousness to conventional injury through regeneration of any damage.
 He can survive and travel in space unaided and without food, drink, or air.
 He can utilize his cosmic life force for a variety of effects, including levitation, the projection of blasts of cosmic energy, teleportation across space and time and alternate dimensions, adjusting his size, control time to interact with beings moving at superhuman speed, or transformation and rearrangement of matter on a planetary scale.
 Perhaps his most fearsome ability is his power over life and death.
 The Grandmaster can "will" the death of another being.
 It is unknown if he can will the death of another virtual immortal being.
 He can also "resurrect" another being no matter how badly injured or heal a person on the verge of death.
 He cannot resurrect another virtually immortal being powered by "cosmic life force" like himself or anyone who has died past a certain time point.
 Lastly, he can temporarily bestow these powers upon another being.
 Currently, due to his machinations against Death, he and the other Elders cannot die.

 He has a highly developed superhuman intellect, with vast knowledge and comprehension of games and game theory far beyond present-day Earth, as well as encyclopedic knowledge of thousands of exotic games played throughout the universe.
 He can calculate diverse low information probabilities within a tenth of a second and remember countless rules and data.
-He also possesses certain extra-sensory abilities of mental perception beyond those currently known which enable him to sense things about his surroundings not detectable by normal senses, and maintains a psychic link with the highly advanced computers of his base world, which extend and enhance his mental abilities.
+He also possesses certain extra-sensory abilities of mental perception beyond those currently known which enable him to sense things about his surroundings not detectable by normal senses, and maintains a psychic link with the advanced computers of his base world, which enhance his mental abilities.

 The Grandmaster has access to various exotic extraterrestrial devices as needed, including starships.